With QB Coan out, No. 12 Irish beat No. 18 Badgers 41-13

-Coan, a Wisconsin transfer, left with an apparent left leg injury in the third quarter with the game tied at 10.
+Coan, a Wisconsin transfer, left with a left leg injury in the third quarter with the game tied at 10.
+Kelly said it was a soft tissue injury, but didn’t appear to be a severe ankle sprain.

+““Jack Coan is our starter,” Kelly said.
+“If he’s physically able, he’ll be our starter against Cincinnati.”

+Notre Dame had used freshman Tyler Buchner as a mobile complement to Coan the last two games, but he was dealing with a sore hamstring.
+So it was Pyne’s turn to step up.

 Pyne lost a fumble on his second possession, leading to a field goal by the Badgers, but otherwise the redshirt freshman was solid, going 6 for 8 for 81 yards.